ibm-cloud-docs/assistant/deploy-web-chat.md

     - Get the Chat Button code.

       Go to the Salesforce **Setup>Chat>Chat Buttons & Invitations** page.
 Find your organization's button implementation.
 Scroll to the end of the page, and then copy the *Chat Button Code* snippet.
-    - Paste the chat button code snippet into the **Chat button code** field in the {{site.data.keyword.conversationshort}} Salesforce configuration page.
+    - Paste the chat button code snippet into the **Chat button code** field in the {{site.data.keyword.conversationshort}} Salesforce configuration page, and then click **Next**.

 1.  {: #deploy-web-chat-salesforce-add-visualforce-page}Add a chat app that enables the Salesforce agent to interact with your assistant.
 To do so, create a Visualforce page, and then add a chat app to the page.

     Visualforce pages are the mechanism that Salesforce provides for you to customize a live agent's console by adding your own pages to it.
 A Visualforce page is similar to a standard web page, but it provides ways for you to access, display, and update your organization’s data.
 Pages can be referenced and invoked by using a unique URL, just as HTML pages on a traditional web server can be.
 See [Create Visualforce Pages](https://help.salesforce.com/articleView?id=pages_creating.htm&type=5){: external}

-    - Copy the code snippet from the Visualforce page markup field.
+    - From the Web Chat integration page in {{site.data.keyword.conversationshort}}, copy the code snippet from the Visualforce page markup field.
-    - From Salesforce Setup, search for **Visualforce Pages**.
+    - Switch to your Salesforce web page.
+Search for **Visualforce Pages**.
 Create a page.
 Add a label and name to the page, and then paste the code snippet that you copied in the previous step into the page markup field.

 1.  {: #deploy-web-chat-salesforce-add-custom-fields}Add custom fields to the Salesforce chat transcript layout.